Table of Contents Show

 If you’ve ever wondered about famous musicians who live in NYC, this post is for you!
-Whether you love the blues, dig rock ‘n’ roll, adore jazz, live on hip-hop, you’ll find live music events to suit your taste every night of the week in NYC.
-Many musicians tour pretty consistently so you’re likely to see your faves on a regular basis, including these artists who reside in NYC:
+Whether you love the blues, rock ‘n’ roll, jazz or live on hip-hop.
+You will find live music events to suit your taste every night of the week in NYC.
+Many musicians tour pretty consistently so you’re likely to see your faves regularly, including these artists who reside in New York City,

 Aside from various vacations homes around the country, and perhaps the world, entertainment power couple Jay-Z and Beyonce dwell in an 8,000-square-foot loft in Tribeca that has a balcony in every bedroom.
 Their building, located at 195 Hudson Street, features a private roof deck in every apartment as well.
 The couple got married in the space for which Jay-Z paid $6.85 million in 2004.